intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 the initrd, and a startup script from an unencrypted UEFI VFAT volume in the guest storage area through virtio.
 The startup script contains the kernel command line.
-The kernel is booted through the Linux uEFI stub.
+The kernel is booted through the Linux UEFI stub.
 Before booting the TDVF runs hashes over the kernel image/initrd/startup script and attest those to a key server through the SEAM measurement registers.